-This RFC suggests a simple way for delivering both alphanumeric and numeric pages (one-way) to radio paging terminals.
-Gateways supporting this protocol, as well as SMTP, have been in use for several months for nationwide paging and messaging.
-In addition, email filters and SNPP client software for Unix and Windows are available at no cost.
+Gateways supporting this protocol, as well as SMTP, have been in use for well over a year at several commercial paging companies, and private businesses.
+Client software supporting this protocol has become widespread, and is being integrated into many of the new paging and messaging products being built.
+In addition to commercial software, email filters and SNPP client software for Unix and Windows (WikiPage) are available at no cost.
 Please contact the author for more information.